U of Wisconsin Regents Schedule Hearing on Fate of Content Creator Professor

 The Foundation for Individual Rights and Expression (FIRE) published a statement in July in support of Gow.

-Academic authorities were originally egged on to take action against Gow by Rupert Murdoch-owned publications, as part of an ongoing, nationwide trend of Republican and conservative activists and operators waging stigmatizing smear campaigns targeting the livelihoods of individuals in diverse walks of life over their unrelated sex work.
+Academic authorities were originally egged on to take action against Gow by Rupert Murdoch-owned publications, as part of an ongoing, nationwide trend of Republican and conservative activists and operators waging stigmatizing smear campaigns targeting the livelihoods of individuals in diverse walks of life over their sex work, even when it is unrelated to their other occupations and activities.

 Reproduction in whole or in part in any form or medium without express written permission is prohibited.